octoenergy/octoenergy.github.io/_posts/2016-03-23-organising-styles-for-a-react-django-hybrid.markdown

 ##The issue
 It's important to note that the downside to CSS modules in this context is entirely our own doing.
 There were instances where React either wasn't the best approach or wasn't necessary for a particular section of the site.
-We have a lot of skilled Python developers at Octopus Energy and so it's always smart to utilise that.
+We have a lot of skilled Python developers at Octopus Energy and so it's always smart to utilise them.
 Regardless of what is going on behind the scenes though, the front end is always expected to be consistent.
-However I was now in the position where I had no way to access the randomly generated hash in the CSS selector that CSS modules creates and use it in a django template.
+However I was now in the position where I had no way to access the randomly generated hash in the CSS selector that CSS modules creates and use it in a Django template.

 basically this part:
 {% highlight css %}